 The experience includes participating in an interfaith peace dialogue, visiting Biblical sites, olive harvesting alongside Palestinian farmers, visiting Jewish and Islamic centers.
 You can participate in this mission experience (whether you travel or not).
 For more information, contact Mariam Mengistie at email@example.com.

-To register to travel on October 15-25, 2017 for the Holy Land Study Tour, please CLICK HERE .
+To register and to make your deposit to travel with this group on October 15-25, 2017 for the Holy Land Study Tour, please CLICK HERE.

 Questions about registration, please contact firstname.lastname@example.org.